tazlarv/lteval/README.md

 See "A Methodical Approach to the Evaluation of Light Transport Computations.pdf" for detailed documentation.

 See configurations folder for examples of input files of the `lteval.py` script.

-Current version of the evaluation framework is available at https://github.com/tazlarv/lteval.